 Getting your images back from your photographer usually takes a few weeks.
 The photographer will contact you to allow you to view the proofs so you can make your choice of print.
 For example, I store my images online and offer my brides a private, password protected gallery so they can view their images and make their choices.
 Above all, have a good time, this is one of those once in a lifetime events and you want it to be something you can look back on as something you enjoyed.

-You can go here to see more bridal photo samples to get ideas.
-If you have more questions about your bridal photos, send me a message or email me.
+You can go here to see more bridal photo ideas.
+If you have more questions about your bridal photos, or need more bridal photo ideas, send me a message or email me.
 When you are ready to book, I would be honored to serve you!